Gold Bar

 • How much training do you provide?

-• What kind of training?
+• What kind of training is available?

 • Do you go over how to apply policies?